 Making the family vision board

-Once the kids have gone to bed and you have the space and time, it’s time to get to work.
+Once the kids have gone to bed and you have space and time, it’s time to get to work.
 Both you and your husband take a small stack of magazines and start going through them.
 You are looking to cut out images and/or quotes that speak to you and the vision you have for your family.
-And while doing this don’t start off by making the two mistakes we did.
+While doing this don’t start off by making the two mistakes we did.
 The first one was having too many magazines.
 We started with so many magazines, we got tired just looking at them.
-So I had to just throw some away before we even started.
-And our second mistake was having the tv on.
+So I had to just throw some away before we actually started.
+Our second mistake was having the tv on.
 It was too much of a distraction.
 So if you are going to have anything on, just put on some background music.

 Then once you each have gone through your stack of magazines, switch stacks.
 Once you have all your images and quotes cut out, lay them all out on a large surface.
 Then you each go through them explaining why it spoke to you and your family vision.
-Now this is the fun and eye opening part.
+Now, this is the fun and eye-opening part.
 There will be some that you both see eye to eye on and definitely belong on the family vision board, and some you don’t.
 The reasons you disagree will vary.
-I found that some pictures may be more about a personal vision you may have, or a vision for your marriage and not necessarily your entire family, or you just don’t see the same things.
-Either way, it’s okay that you don’t agree on them all.
-But remember that in order for it to go on the family vision board you must both share the vision for your family.
+I found that some pictures may be more about a personal vision you may have, or a vision for your marriage and not necessarily your entire family.
+Or you just don’t see the same things.
+Either way, it is okay that you do not agree on them all.
+Just remember that in order for anything to go on the family vision board you must both share the vision for your family.

 Sharing the vision is the key!